Surgery means removing tissue from the body. It is one of the main treatments for many types of cancer.

 Whether your cancer has spread

 You might have surgery as an inpatient or an outpatient (day surgery).
-It usually means having a local anaesthetic to numb the area first, or a general anaesthetic so you are asleep during the operation.

 Usually, the earlier a cancer is found the easier it is to remove it.